w3f/polkadot-wiki/docs/learn/learn-staking.md

 ![bags list example 3](../assets/staking/bags-list-example-3.png)

-If one receives staking rewards and the amout of staked tokens within the stash account increases over time, the position within a bag changes and may also result in a change of bag.
+If one receives staking rewards and the amount of staked tokens within the stash account increases over time, the position within a bag changes and may also result in a change of bag.
 This may also happen if accounts within the bag bond more tokens or unbond tokens, one's account position and the position of other accounts in the bags list might change.
 These changes are not done automatically.
 The bags-list pallet comes with the extrinsic `putInFrontOf` which helps the node to move up in the bag.
 Also, the bags-list pallet comes with an important permissionless extrinsic: `rebag`.
 This allows anyone to specify another account that is in the wrong bag, and place it in the correct one.
 Actions like bonding/unbonding tokens automatically rebags the nominator node, but events like staking rewards/slashing do not.
 Check the [bags-list](learn-nominator.md#bags-list) section for more information.

 This sorting functionality using bags is extremely important for the [long-term improvements](https://gist.github.com/kianenigma/aa835946455b9a3f167821b9d05ba376) of the